Why Cheap Marketing Research Leads to Expensive Mistakes

 - You have a team of professionals at your side leading senior executives through validated research findings that provide actionable insights in a concise manner.
-The questionnaire was carefully crafted by experts, programmed using the latest technology, fielded with a nationally-respected panel, and the data was analyzed by professionals using the most advanced tools and techniques.
-You’re able to easily answer who, what, when, where, and why, and it is easy to convince your bosses that the findings are legitimate.
+The questionnaire was carefully crafted by experts, programmed using the latest technology, and fielded with a nationally-respected panel.
+The data was analyzed by professionals using the most advanced tools and techniques.
+You’re able to easily answer who, what, when, where, and why.
+This time, it is easy to convince your bosses that the findings are legitimate.

 The Harsh Reality

 The truth is, very few businesses have the expertise to take on all of their market research needs in-house.
 Making do-or-die business decisions with insights derived from improper market research techniques is a dangerous practice.
 More and more often, companies fail to make good decisions because they are relying on seriously questionable data derived from lousy marketing research.

 It’s not to say that bringing marketing research in-house doesn’t make sense for everyone.
 After all, some companies are actually aware that monadic design isn’t a type of wallpaper.
 However, this is often not the case, and turning to the appropriate resource is critical for not making catastrophic business decisions.